Brad Marchand Game Preview: Bruins vs. Wild

 Marchand Stats vs. the Wild

-- On the defensive side, the Wild are allowing 93 total goals (3.2 per game) which ranks 14th in the league.
+- The Wild are 13th in goals allowed, conceding 99 total goals (3.2 per game) in the league.

 |2023-2024 Season